 CABO SAN LUCAS

-Besides the requisite watersports, including great snorkeling and diving, there’s plenty of outdoor adventure, plus a marina full of boats waiting to cast off for a secluded beach.
-This is also where more than a few Hollywood celebrities venture down to when they need a break from the limelight, so celebrity-spotting is also a regular pasttime.
+Besides the requisite watersports, including great snorkelling and diving, there’s plenty of outdoor adventure, plus a marina full of boats waiting to cast off for a secluded beach.
+This is also where more than a few Hollywood celebrities venture down to when they need a break from the limelight, so celebrity-spotting is also a regular pastime.

-Don’t be afraid to step outside the all-inclusive resort world if that’s within your budget; Cabo is not only brimming with excellent restaurants and lounges, it’s also a really safe place to wander around, even at night.
+• Don’t be afraid to step outside the all-inclusive resort.
+Cabo is not only brimming with excellent restaurants and lounges, it’s also a really safe place to wander around, even at night.
 Cap it all off with some of the most amazing sunsets you can imagine, and you’ve got a date made in paradise.

-While the ocean here is notorious for it’s riptides, there are many bays and secluded strips with calmer waters perfect for snorkeling.
-Ocean Riders (oceanriders.com.mx) runs a fleet of zodiac-type inflatable watercraft that can zip along the water at 50 mph, stopping at various spots for a quick snorkel.
-These beach hopping adventures wind up on a floating restaurant near the marina for lunch.
-Hold on to your hats!
+• Find calmer waters.
+While the ocean here is notorious for it’s riptides, there are many bays and secluded strips with calmer waters perfect for snorkelling.
+The thing to do is find a touring outfit that specializes in zodiac-type inflatable watercraft that can zip along the water at 50 mph, stopping at various spots for a snorkel.
+Some of these beach-hopping adventures wind up on a floating restaurant near the marina for lunch.

-If you can work in your honeymoon around March, that’s the best time to marvel at the humpback whales that wander by Los Cabos in droves, often with calves in tow.
+• Go for the whales.
+If you can work in your visit around March, that’s the best time to marvel at the humpback whales that wander by Los Cabos in droves, often with calves in tow.
 You’ll also see sea lions and pods of dolphins that seem to like all the attention they get.
 Pontoon craft can put you as close to the action as possible, with some tour boats offering hydrophone listening technology that lets you listen in on the whale song.